peytontolbert/vision-gpt-control/README.md

-# OmniParser
+# FlowController Automation Framework

 ## Overview

-OmniParser is an advanced GUI automation tool that leverages state-of-the-art vision and natural language processing (NLP) models to interpret and interact with graphical user interfaces.
-Designed to automate tasks such as navigating web applications, controlling the mouse, and executing complex workflows, OmniParser serves as a robust solution for enhancing productivity and streamlining interactions with software interfaces.
+FlowController is a sophisticated automation framework designed to execute and manage complex tasks by orchestrating interactions between vision and natural language processing (NLP) agents.
+Leveraging advanced computer vision and NLP models, FlowController automates GUI-based workflows, enabling seamless interaction with applications through natural language commands and visual element detection.

 ## Features

+- **Task Orchestration**: Manage and execute a queue of tasks with retry mechanisms and error handling.
-- **NLP-Based Mouse Control**: Interpret natural language commands to perform precise mouse movements and actions within applications.
+- **NLP-Based Command Generation**: Interpret natural language inputs to generate precise mouse and keyboard commands.
-- **Vision Integration**: Utilize vision agents like Grounding DINO and Omniparser to detect and interpret UI elements from screenshots.
+- **Vision Integration**: Utilize computer vision agents to detect and interpret UI elements from screenshots.
-- **Task Management**: Queue and process tasks efficiently with retry mechanisms and error handling.
-- **Modular Architecture**: Easily extend and customize components like agents and controllers to fit various automation needs.
+- **Modular Architecture**: Easily extend and customize components such as agents and controllers to suit various automation needs.
+- **Graceful Shutdown**: Handles shutdown signals to ensure all ongoing tasks are properly completed or halted.
 - **Metrics and Logging**: Monitor task processing metrics and maintain detailed logs for debugging and performance analysis.

 ## Architecture

 The system is composed of several key components:

+### Main Module (`main.py`)

+Serves as the entry point of the application.
+It initializes all necessary agents and controllers, sets up the environment, and starts the task processing loop.

-### FlowController
+### FlowController (`controllers/flow_controller.py`)

 Handles the orchestration of tasks, manages the task queue, and oversees the interaction between vision and text agents to execute automated workflows.

-### NLPMouseController
+### NLPMouseController (`controllers/nlp_mouse_controller.py`)

 Processes NLP commands to control mouse movements and actions, enabling precise interaction with UI elements based on natural language inputs.

-### VisionAgent
+### VisionAgent (`agents/vision.py`)

-Utilizes models like Grounding DINO and Omniparser to detect and interpret UI elements from screen images, providing necessary data for task execution.
+Utilizes computer vision models to detect and interpret UI elements from screen images, providing necessary data for task execution.

-### TextAgent
+### TextAgent (`agents/text.py`)

 Generates actionable commands by interpreting text extracted from UI elements, facilitating seamless automation based on user-defined tasks.

-### Computer Modules
+### Computer Modules (`computer/`)

-Interfaces with system components such as the screen, mouse, and browser to capture screen images, execute mouse actions, and manage browser interactions.
+Interfaces with system components such as the screen, mouse, keyboard, and browser to capture screen images, execute mouse actions, type text, and manage browser interactions.

 ## Installation